Chloe Lucas Conservation offers the following services:

 - Compensation for losses,

 - In-painting of losses.

-The environment in which the photograph is preserved and the materials in contact with your photograph can react and damage it.
+The environment in which the photograph is preserved, and the materials in contact with your photograph, can actively damage it.
 Preventive conservation encompasses all actions taken on the photograph’s environment to prevent further damage.

 - Assessment of a collection’s condition and environment.